Customized Website Design with Squarespace

 THE NEW SEARCH COLLABORATIVE is a recruiting firm that promotes excellence through diversity and embodied leadership.
 Using dynamic video and graphics, I created a high-energy site that foregrounds their diverse clients and candidates.
 See More

 SIOBHAN DUNNE is an accomplished film editor who wanted to give her website a modern update.
 We brought it to life by creating a dynamic interface that showcased her film work, writing–and quirky sense of humor.
 See More

 MELISSA MORGENLANDER needed a website that was simple but didn't feel corporate.
 She began the process on her own and I helped her customize it.
 We both loved her drawn portrait and featured it on the home page.
 See More

-I learned to customize Squarespace sites through my business website.
-It features my film, writing and multimedia work.
-My favorite part is the winking GIF on the home page.
-You'll need to click through to see it.
+TRIXIE FILMS: I learned to customize Squarespace sites through my own business website, which features my film, writing and multimedia work.
+My favorite part is the winking GIF on the home page, so click through to see it in action.
 See More

 This documentary website supports a deep and information-rich structure that also had to be easy to use and inviting.
 For a film about myths and misogyny around women and sex, it also had to fulfill a lot of publicity and educational outreach needs.
 And because of the delicate subject matter, its look had to be fun and engaging.
 See More

 Custom (non-Squarespace) sites I've designed, working with a developer

 The V-Card Diaries is an interactive story-sharing website with a cool dynamic interface.
 It was originally created at a Hackathon and then updated the following year.
 Note: Since the site is about virginity and sexuality, it may not be suitable for some workplaces.
 You can learn more about this project here.